 This is one of those little things that I did on a whim and I didn’t think would last.
 But it has turned out to be so handy that I’d miss it if it were gone.

 Before I go any farther, a bit of legal housekeeping.
-This post contains affiliate links.
+This post contains affiliate links for your shopping convenience.
 That means I receive a small commission if you make a purchase using these links.
 You can buy these products anywhere you like, of course.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

 Things that go bump in the night